Why GIVA?

 Economic Stability

-A world with lower inequality is a world with more stable markets, more robust consumer demand, and fewer systemic shocks.
-GIVA membership is direct investment in the conditions within which globally operating institutions seek to function over the long term.
+A world with lower inequality sustains more stable markets, more robust consumer demand, and fewer systemic shocks.
+GIVA membership is a direct investment in the conditions within which globally operating institutions function over the long term.

 03